maxi-musz/smart-edu-api/src/school/director/results/RESULT_API_DOCUMENTATION.md

    - **Class**: Release results for all students in a specific class
    - **Whole School**: Release results for all students in the current session

+6. **Unrelease Functionality**: Directors can also unrelease results (set `released_by_school_admin` to `false`) at the same four levels.
+When results are unreleased:
+   - The result data remains in the database (not deleted)
+   - Students cannot view the results (`released_by_school_admin: false`)
+   - Directors can re-release them later by calling the release endpoints again
+   - This is useful for schools that want to temporarily hide results (e.g., after 24 hours)

-6. **Student Visibility**: Students can only view results that have been explicitly released by the school admin/director.
-Results that haven't been released will not appear in the student's results view.
+7. **Student Visibility**: Students can only view results where `released_by_school_admin: true`.
+Results that are unreleased or never released will not appear in the student's results view.

+8. **Push Notifications**:
+   - When results are **released**, push notifications are automatically sent to all affected students
+   - When results are **unreleased**, push notifications are automatically sent to all affected students
+   - Notification title: "📊 Results Released" or "🔒 Results Unreleased"
+   - Notification includes academic year, term, and deep link to results screen
+   - Notifications are sent asynchronously and won't block the release/unrelease operation